EndfinityDev/EasyCMS/README.md

 * Avoid fixtures going over the body's panel seams.
 This will not be an issue unless you want to separate the panels to work in CMS properly.
 Regardless, not all bodies are made the same and some of them will be a hassle to separate panels from
 * Proceed to the export menu and select BeamNG.drive. **Make sure to uncheck `Zip-Pack Mod`**, it is also **highly** recommended to check `Merge All Fixtures` to simplify working with the exported models.
 Now export the car to BeamNG
 ## Set up the car project inside the Unity project
-* In the Unity Editor's filesystem at the bottom, go to `Assets/Cars` and create a new folder for your car.
+* In the Unity Editor's filesystem at the bottom, go to `Assets/Cars` and create a new folder for your car (`Right-click > Create > Folder`).
 The name of the folder will be the internal name of your car
 * Right-click inside this folder and select `Create > EasyCMS > Car Manager` (do not mistake the `EasyCMS` option for `Create > EasyCMS`).
 This will create the core manager for your car, you can name this file anything you want

 <img width="1920" height="1032" alt="image" src="https://github.com/user-attachments/assets/4947de38-c1d7-4b24-afe9-51c009ed0473" />